Steaua București football records dispute: Background

-2011–2025
+Disputes

 In 2011, CSA Steaua sued Becali's club, claiming that it had been using the brand illegally since 2004 and demanding that it be revoked.
 The request was denied by the Bucharest Tribunal on 17 April 2012, and the Court of Appeal upheld this decision on 20 December 2013.
-However, the High Court of Cassation and Justice overturned the decision.
-On 3 December 2014, the High Court ruled that Becali's club had no right to use the team's name, colors or logo.
-The team was forced to play their next league game in an all-yellow strip instead of their usual red and blue, the name on the scoreboard read "Hosts", and an empty square showed instead of a logo.
-On 30 March 2017, the club changed its name to Fotbal Club FCSB.
+However, on 3 December 2014, the High Court of Cassation and Justice overturned the decision rulling that Becali's club had no right to use the team's name, colors or logo.

-In 2017, the Ministry of National Defence reactivated the CSA Steaua București football section and enrolled the team into the 2017–2018 Liga IV.
-This decision followed court rulings that recognized CSA Steaua as the rightful owner of the original club’s name, logo, and history.
-As of now, CSA Steaua București competes in Liga II.
-However, the club cannot currently be promoted to Liga I because Romanian law does not allow publicly-owned clubs to compete in the top Romanian football league, Liga 1.

 On 23 October 2023 the Bucharest Court of Appeal definitively ruled that CSA Steaua retains its records for the period between 1947 and 1998.
 The court also rejected the Army club's claim for the period between 1998 and 2003, which remains with the now defunct AFC Steaua, Viorel Păunescu's organization.
-In the same case, Gigi Becali's lawyers submitted a related request for sporting rights to the records from 2003 to 2017, which was also denied.
+In the same case it denied rquest by Gigi Becali's club for sporting rights to the records from 2003 to 2017, as there has been no legal acquisition of the rights to them.

-At the end of May 2024, following the Court of Appeal ruling in October 2023, the Romanian Football Federation decided that they will inform UEFA about the recent decisions.
-As of July 2024, UEFA has made no official statement on the FCSB vs. Steaua dispute, as of August 2025 maintaining the status quo with its website listing FCSB as winners of the 1986 European Cup final.

 In June 2025, the High Court of Cassation and Justice of Romania rejected the appeal filed by Fotbal Club FCSB against the decision of the Bucharest Court of Appeal from October 2023.
-The supreme court thus confirmed, definitively and irrevocably, that the historical honors from 1947 to 1998 belong solely to CSA Steaua București.
-Additionally, the courts ruled that FCSB does not own the honors from 2003 to 2017, as there has been no legal acquisition of the rights to them.
+The supreme court thus confirmed, definitively and irrevocably, that the historical honors from 1947 to 1998 belong solely to CSA Steaua București and that FCSB does not own the honors from 2003 to 2017.